I Visited The “Toe Whisper” For The Industry’s Most In-Demand Pedicure

 “Your feet are telling me you walk barefoot a lot,” says Marcela Correa, a licensed medical pedicurist and owner of medical-grade pedicure business, Medi Pedi, as I remove my shoes in one of her treatment rooms.
-As a marathon runner and someone who hasn’t had a pedicure in 18 months, my feet have definitely seen better days.
-Which is why I jumped at the chance to visit Correa — known in the beauty industry as the “toe whisperer” — and her midtown Manhattan studio for a medical pedicure.
+As a marathon runner and someone who enjoys shoeless summer days, my feet have definitely seen better days.
+Most of the time I can cure them with a thorough pedicure but when they have gone past the point of return, I visit Correa — known in the beauty industry as the “toe whisperer” — and her midtown Manhattan studio for a medical pedicure.

 Correa, originally from Uruguay, studied podiatry for three years before moving to New York and opening up her own practice.
 “When I first opened, people couldn’t believe I was focusing just on feet,” she says.
 “They kept urging me to add facials or massages, thinking that this wouldn’t be a success.”